 - (A) Reflects the acquisition of businesses to be acquired subsequent to February 29, 1996 as if such acquisitions took place as of February 29, 1996 in the case of the unaudited pro forma balance sheet and as of September 1, 1994 in the case of the unaudited pro forma statements of operations for the year ended August 31, 1995 and the six months ended February 29, 1996.
-All assets acquired and liabilities assumed in the acquisitions have been reflected at fair market value. - (B) Reflects the net proceeds to the Partnership of approximately \$74,834 from the issuance and sale of 4,025,000 Common Units at an assumed offering price of \$20.50 per Common Unit, net of the Underwriters' discounts and commissions (estimated to be \$5,776) and offering expenses (estimated to be \$1,900). - (C) Reflects assumed borrowings under the Acquisition Facility to fund acquisitions of businesses to be acquired and retention by the General Partner of notes payable issued pursuant to noncompete agreements and retention of a corresponding amount of cash. - (D) Reflects the net proceeds to the Company of approximately \$118,300 from the issuance by the Company of the Notes, net of the placement agent fees (estimated to be \$1,350) and offering expenses (estimated to be \$350), which Notes will be assumed by the Partnership concurrently with the offering made hereby. - (E) Reflects the retirement of \$109,000 in aggregate principal amount of indebtedness to Prudential under the Existing Acquisition Facility, the Senior Reset Notes and the Subordinated Reset Notes, a \$10,075 balance under the existing working capital facilities and the related accrued interest of \$310 from the net proceeds from the sale by the Partnership of the Common Units and the sale by the Company of the Notes.
-The early extinguishment of the Senior Reset Notes and the Subordinated Reset Notes results in an extraordinary loss of approximately \$4,478, resulting from prepayment premiums of \$3,500 and the write-off of unamortized financing costs of \$978. - (F) Reflects assumed borrowings under the Working Capital Facility to fund acquisitions and to pay financing costs of \$350. - (G) Reflects application of proceeds from issuance of the Notes to effect the Equity Repurchase. - (H) Reflects retention by the General Partner of cash to satisfy certain net worth requirements of federal tax laws. - (I)Reflects the payment of taxes related to the transfer of assets from the Company to the Partnership (\$500). - (J) Reflects the elimination of the deferred tax assets and liabilities of Heritage as income taxes will be borne by the partners and not the Partnership except for income taxes applicable to operations to be conducted by the Partnership's wholly owned corporate subsidiary. - (K) Includes \$7,775 of acquisition indebtedness in addition to \$1,150 of long-term debt relating to notes payable pursuant to noncompete agreements. - (L) Reflects the allocation of the Partnership equity resulting from the completion of the transactions associated with the closing of this offering, using the following relative partnership interests: (1) effective general partner interest in the Partnership equal to 2% of total partners' capital; (2) Common Units equal to an approximate 51% limited partner interest; and (3) Subordinated Units equal to an approximate 47% limited partner interest.
+All assets acquired and liabilities assumed in the acquisitions have been reflected at fair market value. - (B) Reflects the net proceeds to the Partnership of approximately \$73,695 from the issuance and sale of 4,025,000 Common Units at an offering price of \$20.25 per Common Unit, net of the Underwriters' discounts and commissions (\$5,675) and offering expenses (estimated to be \$2,136). - (C) Reflects assumed borrowings under the Acquisition Facility to fund acquisitions of businesses to be acquired and retention by the General Partner of notes payable issued pursuant to noncompete agreements and retention of a corresponding amount of cash. - (D) Reflects the net proceeds to the Company of approximately \$117,507 from the issuance by the Company of the Notes, net of the placement agent fees (\$1,350) and offering expenses (estimated to be \$1,143), which Notes will be assumed by the Operating Partnership concurrently with the offering made hereby. - (E) Reflects the retirement of \$109,000 in aggregate principal amount of indebtedness to Prudential under the Existing Acquisition Facility, the Senior Reset Notes and the Subordinated Reset Notes, a \$10,075 balance under the existing working capital facilities and the related accrued interest of \$310 from the net proceeds from the sale by the Partnership of the Common Units and the sale by the Company of the Notes.
+The early extinguishment of the Senior Reset Notes and the Subordinated Reset Notes results in an extraordinary loss of approximately \$4,478, resulting from prepayment premiums of \$3,500 and the write-off of unamortized financing costs of \$978. - (F) Reflects assumed borrowings under the Working Capital Facility to fund acquisitions and to pay financing costs of \$350. - (G) Reflects application of proceeds from issuance of the Notes to effect the Equity Repurchase. - (H) Reflects retention by the General Partner of cash to satisfy certain net worth requirements of federal tax laws. - (I)Reflects the payment of taxes related to the transfer of assets from the Company to the Partnership (\$500). - (J) Reflects the elimination of the deferred tax assets and liabilities of Heritage as income taxes will be borne by the partners and not the Partnership except for income taxes applicable to operations to be conducted by the Partnership's wholly owned corporate subsidiary. - (K) Includes \$7,775 of acquisition indebtedness in addition to \$1,150 of long-term debt relating to notes payable pursuant to noncompete agreements. - (L) Reflects the allocation of the Partnership equity resulting from the completion of the transactions associated with the closing of this offering, using the following relative partnership interests: (1) effective general partner interest in the Partnership equal to 2% of total partners' capital; (2) Common Units equal to an approximate 51% limited partner interest; and (3) Subordinated Units equal to an approximate 47% limited partner interest. - (M) Reflects estimated incremental general and administrative costs (e.g. costs of tax return preparation and annual and quarterly reports to Unitholders, investor relations and registrar and transfer agent fees) associated with the Partnership at an annual rate of \$500.